Where to stay in Vietnam

 So what is a typical Vietnamese hotel like?

-One of our favourite hotels is the newly opened Pu Luong Retreat, nestled in a magical hillside location deep in the mountains of the Pu Luong Reserve about 4 hours from Hanoi.
+One of our favourite hotels is the Pu Luong Retreat, nestled in a magical hillside location deep in the mountains of the Pu Luong Reserve about 4 hours from Hanoi.
 There are only a handful of rooms, each built in sympathy with the local surroundings – one even has a tree growing through the centre to avoid having to cut it down!

 There is a wonderfully enticing infinity pool, a small bamboo pavilion built above the fishpond (which is a great place to read a book) and an attractive restaurant with chunky wooden tables where you can tuck into a seriously delicious dinner.
 However, the big drawcard of this hotel are the sweeping views over the terraced paddy fields to the mountains beyond.
 There surely is no better view in Vietnam!

 How do high-end and mid-range hotels compare?

 When we prepare an itinerary for you in Vietnam we will take into account your budget and will be able to suggest a range of hotels to suit.
-Families who want a bit of a splurge can enjoy beautifully renovated colonial mansions where those on a tighter budget can enjoy clean and comfortable accommodation either in simple hotels or sometimes staying with local families.
+Families who want a bit of a splurge can enjoy beautifully renovated colonial mansions whilst those on a tighter budget can enjoy clean and comfortable accommodation either in simple hotels or sometimes staying with local families.

 The charming town of Hoi An provides the perfect place to illustrate the different levels of accommodation.
-Those on a tighter budget will enjoy staying at the friendly Betel Garden Homestay, a lovely small hotel with just a handful of rooms, set in a small compound with lovingly tended gardens.
+Those on a tighter budget will enjoy staying at the friendly Betel Garden Villas, a lovely small hotel with just a handful of rooms, set in a small compound with lovingly tended gardens.